AKanthasamy/mirage_demo/README.md

 ![demo_proxy_record_mode](https://storage.googleapis.com/specto-wiki-img/demo_proxy_record_mode.png)

 Return to Twitter Search application and select **Mirage Proxy** in the **External API URI** drop-down.
-Enter the name of the scenario and session that you set up in the Mirage management UI and submit a search term.
+Enter "demo:test" in the **scenario:session** field and submit a search term.
 The response is still coming from the real Twitter search API, but it is being routed through the proxy.

 ![demo_twitter_search_proxy](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_proxy.png)